What is Meniere's disease?

 Dietary changes may decrease the amount of fluid in the inner ear, which can weaken the symptoms of the disease.
 Researchers looking at this issue concluded there aren't any good clinical trials on diet and Meniere's disease.
 The good news?
 These changes are worth trying because they aren't harmful and may improve your overall health:

 Other lifestyle changes that can help with Meniere's

 Medical treatments for Meniere's

 Unfortunately, many of the treatments for Meniere's haven't been studied extensively.
 The Cochrane Collaboration, which evaluates medical research, found only two treatments had any clinical trial evidence to support their use.
 Those are:

-  For both injections, though, more study is needed to know how effective they are, researchers concluded.
+For either treatment, though, more study is needed to know how effective they are, researchers concluded.

 Other treatment options that have been less studied specifically for Meniere's include:

 There are plenty of other suggested Meniere's treatment options, but evidence is lacking for their use.
 This doesn't necessarily mean they won't work, they just haven't been studied.
-These treatments include CBD, virtual reality treatment, positive pressure therapy, acupuncture and other alternative therapies.
+According to the National Institutes of Health, these treatments include cognitive-behavioral therapy, pressure pulse treatment, acupuncture and other alternative therapies.

 Who treats Meniere's?

-  Generally ear, nose and throat doctors, known as otolaryngologists, treat inner ear disorders.
+Generally ear, nose and throat doctors, known as ENTs, or otolaryngologists, treat inner ear disorders.
+Neurologists and audiologists also may be on your healthcare team.
 If you experience symptoms of tinnitus, hearing loss and dizziness, see your primary care doctor for a referral to an ENT physician or visit a hearing center near you.
 Always seek help right away if you experience sudden hearing loss.